btcframe/btcframe/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+---

+## Contact

+If you have any questions about BTC Frame or are interested in contributing to the project, feel free to contact us at <a href="mailto:info@btcframe.com">info@btcframe.com</a>.